Recreating a childhood favorite!

-Growing up, I would always LOVE getting the mini cornbread muffins at Jason’s Deli.
+Growing up, I LOVED getting the mini cornbread muffins at Jason’s Deli.

-So, in an attempt to bring back those childhood memories, I decided to make a batch at home using a variation of this Honey Jalapeno Cornbread recipe.
+So, in an attempt to bring back those childhood memories, I decided to make a batch at home by making a few tweaks to my go-to Honey Jalapeno Cornbread recipe.

-The result was these sweet cornbread muffins with a hint of honey, perfectly bite-sized so you don’t feel bad about eating 3 or 4.
+The result?
+These sweet cornbread muffins with a hint of honey, perfectly bite-sized so you don’t feel bad about eating 2, 3, or 7?! lol

-These muffins pair SO good with this Instant Pot Chili, or any other cozy soup or stew recipe you’re enjoying this Fall or Winter!
+Plus they pair SO well with this Instant Pot Chili, Turkey Sweet Potato Chili, or any other cozy soup or stew recipe you’re enjoying this Fall or Winter!

 • Flour.
-All-purpose flour or gluten-free 1-to-1 blend can be used interchangeably in this recipe.
+All-purpose flour or a gluten-free 1-to-1 blend can be used interchangeably in this recipe.

 • Cornmeal.
 Choose a medium grind, yellow cornmeal for a smooth texture and crispy, corn flavor.

 • Butter.
 A high-quality butter is essential.
-You need it melted but cooled so it’s no longer piping hot.
+You need it melted but cooled so it’s doesn’t scramble the eggs.

 • Milk.
-Regular, dairy milk works, or feel free to sub in oat, soy, or a nut-based alternative.
+Regular 2% or whole milk works great, or feel free to sub in oat, soy, or a nut-based alternative.
+You can even give it a subtle tangy flavor by using buttermilk instead.

 • Honey.
 This subtle sweetness adds the perfect balance to the cornbread.